Luxturna: A new gene therapy for Retinal Dystrophy

 RPE65 gene mutations reduce or may eliminate RPE65 gene activity disrupting the visual cycle.

-RPE65 gene mutations cause several retinal dystrophies such as Leber’s congenital amaurosis and autosomal recessive retinitis pigmentosa which cause early-onset blindness.
+RPE65 gene mutations cause several retinal dystrophies such as Leber’s congenital amaurosis and autosomal recessive retinitis pigmentosa which cause early-onset night blindness.

 Patients with RPE65 mutation-associated retinal dystrophy suffer from vision loss that may eventually lead to complete blindness.
 The deterioration in vision starts at an early age and is progressive.
 Biallelic RPE65 mutation-associated retinal dystrophy affects about 1,000 to 2,000 patients in the United States.

 Luxturna is administered to the patient by directly delivering a normal copy of RPE65 gene using a modified adeno-associated virus as a vehicle to viable retinal cells.
 It is administered via subretinal injection in a surgical procedure.

 The recipient retinal cells then produce the enzymes to restore vision.
 The injected RPE65 gene copy does not replace nor eliminate the mutated genes; it simply coexists with the original genes.

 Luxturna is the first directly administered gene therapy designed to treat a disease caused by mutations in a particular gene.

 Precautions with Luxturna

 Luxturna should only be administered to patients with viable retinal cells.